Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 <img width="630" height="730" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/03.GWAS/GEMMA_male_PC3_Manhattan_pwald.png" /> <img width="315" height="370" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/03.GWAS/GEMMA_male_PC3_QQ_pwald.png" />

+The Q-Q plot show a good calibration pattern, following the expected line at the beginning and then a strong deviation at the tail.
+The majority of the SNPs follows the expected but a small fraction presents a strong signal.
+For the Manhattan plot, a main signal is detected with a SNP (CM044020.1:85883031:A:T) with a pvalue at 1.25E-16 and a -log10(P) = 15.90.

 ### _4.2 Bonferroni SNPs_

 For the GEMMA mixed-model with only males and 3PCs, the ***Bonferroni threshold*** :